Polyphenols appear to have great importance for human health.

 5. Red Wine

-Red wine is a drink universally praised for its supposed health benefits.
+Red wine is universally praised for its supposed health benefits.

 Also, it makes a great combination with some aged cheese, prosciutto and a few pieces of dark chocolate.